 The Fund seeks to achieve its investment objective by investing primarily in common stock of dividend paying companies included within the S&P 500 Index.
+The Fund may also invest in ETFs.
 Under normal circumstances, the Fund will invest at least 80% of its net assets, plus the amount of borrowings for investment purposes, in equity securities.
-The Fund seeks to hedge the majority of its tock exposure by investing up to 20% of its assets in VIX Futures or other similar volatility-related futures contracts, such as SPIKES Futures, and in cash and cash equivalents, including U.S. Treasury obligations, as a hedge against the common stock held in the Fund's portfolio.
+The Fund seeks to hedge the majority of its tock exposure by investing up to 20% of its assets in VIX Futures or other similar volatility-related futures and options contracts, and in cash and cash equivalents, including U.S. Treasury obligations, as a hedge against the common stock held in the Fund's portfolio.
 The VIX Index measure of the stock market's expectation of volatility implied by S&P 500 index options and is calculated and disseminated in real-time by the Cboe.

-The Sub-Advisor uses a rules-based quantitative strategy to create a portfolio composed of common stock, primarily of dividend paying companies (REITs), that it believes offer the best return potential and low volatility under the current economic environment.
+The Sub-Advisor uses a rules-based quantitative strategy to create a portfolio composed of common stock, primarily of dividend paying companies (including REITs), that it believes offer the best return potential and low volatility under the current economic environment.
 Stocks are selected based on a proprietary model comprised of the following factors (i) domestic factors such as unemployment rate, corporate cash flow, housing starts, auto sales, and new durable goods; (ii) monetary factors; (iii) interest rates; (iv) various index levels including gold index, energy prices, consumer price index; and (v) international factors such as euro exchange rates, FTSE 100, Tokyo stock exchange, and agricultural exports.
 The goal of the strategy is to select those companies with prices that (i) are primarily driven by the economy rather than company-specific information; (ii) are neutral or suitable in the current economy; (iii) do not exhibit excessive reaction to economic changes; and (iv) have decreased in value in lesser amounts historically than the S&P 500 Index during periods of declines in the S&P 500 Index.
-The Fund's sector allocation shall not exceed approximately three times the sector's weight in the S&P 500 Index, and the Fund's allocation to any sector shall not exceed approximately 40% of the Fund's assets at the time of investing.
-The Fund's sector allocation is assessed and rebalanced, if necessary, on a quarterly basis.
+The Fund may gain exposure to these companies through investment in ETFs if such exposure can be gained more efficiently by investing in ETFs instead of a basket of stocks.
+The Fund's sector allocation typically will not exceed approximately three times the sector's weight in the S&P 500 Index, and the Fund's allocation to any sector shall not exceed approximately 50% of the Fund's assets at the time of investing.
+The Fund's sector allocation is assessed and rebalanced as needed.
 The Fund's sector allocation process does not focus on any particular sectors.